 |3||Payoff Loans||Debt Consolidation||5.99%-24.99% loan rates||★★★★|

-Debt consolidation and debt settlement are two different services.
+Debt consolidation and debt settlement are two different services, offering two different solutions.
 Debt consolidation services help you get a loan that will consolidate all of your debt, so you are only making one payment a month toward all of your debts.
 They often will negotiate a better interest rate on the loan so you aren’t paying extra interest to consolidate.
 The best debt consolidation companies also provide debt management and education, so you can learn how to handle your own debt.

 Debt settlement services work a little differently.
 (Check out our review of Accredited Debt Relief to see how the services differ.)
 Debt settlement services will try to help you negotiate with your debtors so that you can settle your debts for less than what you owe.
 This can be a dangerous option, since some debt settlement services can use some tricky schemes to try to settle your debt, so it is good to research who you are working with before you commit to a company.

 Keep in mind that neither debt settlement nor debt consolidation will help your credit score immediately.
-If you are looking to breathe some life into your credit score immediately after handling your debt, you can either use some credit repair techniques to do it yourself or hire one of the trusted credit repair services to help, like the two top-rated companies Sky Blue Credit Repair and Lexington Law.
+If you are looking to breathe some life into your credit score after handling your debt, you can either use some credit repair techniques to do it yourself or hire one of the trusted credit repair services to help, like the two top-rated companies Sky Blue Credit Repair and Lexington Law.